Augustus B. Woodward: Michigan Territory

+Shortly after the formation of the Territory of Michigan, Woodward was involved in reorganizing the territory's education system.
+As the territory's chief justice, he managed much of the legal work to consolidate the French Christian schools led by Gabriel Richard and established it as the Catholepistemiad, or University of Michigania, in 1817.
+The university initially had authority over all cultural establishments in the territory.

 Following the destruction of Detroit in the Great Fire of 1805, it fell to Woodward and Hull to oversee the rebuilding of the then territorial capital.
 The resulting plan drew heavily from Pierre L'Enfant's layout for Washington, D.C.
 Woodward proposed a system of hexagonal street blocks, with the Grand Circus at its center.
 Wide avenues, alternatively 200 feet and 120 feet, were designed to radiate from large circular plazas like spokes from the hub of a wheel.
 Most prominent of these are the construction of the six main "spokes" of Woodward, Michigan, Grand River, Gratiot, and Jefferson avenues and Fort Street.
-Cornell University professor of city planning John William Reps writes that this original 1807 design for Detroit was "one of the most unusual city plans ever devised.”

-Woodward Avenue in Detroit, originally called Court House Avenue and other names, was popularly named after the justice's work in city planning and rebuilding.
-Woodward, somewhat in jest, claimed the road's name was simply related to the fact that it traveled toward the wooded area to the north of the city.

-The alignment of Woodward Avenue seems to coincide with the axis of the pre-settlement Saginaw Trail which followed a route from Detroit to Saginaw via Flint.
-It is likely that a series of Indian trails once radiated from the approximate location of the Campus Martius and this may have inspired the choice of a radial geometry for Woodward's city plan.

 Though ambitious, Woodward's Plan for Detroit would ultimately be discarded in 1817 while he was away in Washington.
 Instead of following the pattern laid out by Woodward, then Territorial Governor Lewis Cass platted 10,000-acres of the surrounding countryside into a more typical (for Midwestern America) Grid Plan of 160-acre rectangular farms girded by rectangular roads.
 This new platting became the basis for the modern layout of Detroit.
 Despite this remnants of the original plan can still be found within the city's downtown, including the radial avenues emanating from the Campus Martius, the Campus itself, and the Grand Circus.